 Business owners need inbound callers to use self-service options.
 Having agents engaged with customers on incoming calls that could be resolved autonomously clogs up call volume and slows down customers who need direct assistance.
 Interactive voice response solutions are designed to provide a self-service customer experience and to lower handle times.

 Call centers improve customer interactions when IVR technology is optimized to enhance IVR performance.
 This is also why many companies need to adopt better strategies and technologies to improve their IVR containment rate.

 - What is IVR Call Containment?

-- How to Improve IVR Containment Rates
+- How Do You Improve IVR Containment Rates?

 - Higher IVR Containment Rates Build a Reputation